 State and federal law impose restrictions on the ability of former state employees to work in the private sector while conducting business with the agencies where they were once employed.
 These restrictions are intended to prevent those former employees from making unfair use of special knowledge, skill, or information obtained during state employment about a particular project or activity for personal financial gain as well as from exploiting friendships or contacts with current state employees for personal financial gain.
-TWC recognizes that TWC employees develop portable skills and knowledge they can use in the private sector and the employees should not be unreasonably prevented from pursuing private sector employment.
+TWC recognizes that TWC employees develop portable skills and knowledge they can use in the private sector, and the employees should not be unreasonably prevented from pursuing private-sector employment.
 However, all former TWC employees should avoid conflicts of interest, improprieties, or the appearance of impropriety in a post-state employment situation.

 1.12.2.1.
-Time Limited Restriction: Two Years/Agency Actions- Revolving Door #1
+Time Limited Restriction: Two Years/Agency Actions-Revolving Door #1

 An employee's state employment may, in some cases, affect the employee's future employment under the state's "revolving door" provisions.
-Under § 572.054(a) of the Texas Government Code, Commissioners and the Executive Director shall not communicate with or attempt to influence actions of the agency for two years after they leave the agency.
+Under § 572.054(a) of the Texas Government Code, Commissioners and the Executive Director shall not communicate with the agency for two years after they leave the agency for the purpose of attempting to influence agency actions or on behalf of a person in connection with a matter that the person seeks official action.
+Please note that the definition of "person" is limited to an individual or business (forprofit) entity.
+Non-profit organizations and governmental entities do not constitute a person for the purpose of revolving door restrictions based in Chapter 572 of the Texas Government Code.